Vave Founuku

 Founuku was elected to represent the Niutao electorate in the 1981 general election.
 He was re-elected in the 1989 general election.
 He was re-elected in the first 1993 general election and also in the second 1993 general election.
 Following the 1998 general election he was succeeded by Samuelu Teo.

+Commonwealth honours

+In 1997 he was made an Ordinary Officer of the Civil Division of the said Most Excellent Order of the British Empire for community, public and political servcices.